Power law convergence and concavity for the Logarithmic Schr\"odinger equation: Introduction

 \begin{theorem}[Liouville theorem on convex epigraphs] Let $q\ge 1$ and $H \subseteq \R^N$ be an entire convex open epigraph.
 Then there exists $n\in \R^N\setminus\{0\}$ such that any bounded solution of \beq \eeq satisfies $\partial_n u>0$ in $H$.
 Moreover, if $q\le 2^*-1$, no such solution exists. \end{theorem}

-The dispersive version of problem \eqref{LSeq} (i.\,e,\, with opposite sign on the right hand side) is easier, since it can be treated by the general theory of \cite{BMS22, MRS24}.
+The dispersive version of problem \eqref{LSeq} (i.\,e,\, with opposite sign on the right hand side) and of \eqref{LEeq} (namely the Allen-Cahn equation) is easier, since it can be treated by the general theory of \cite{BMS22, MRS24}.
 We indeed have the following result.

 \begin{theorem} Let $\Omega$ be bounded and convex.
 The following two facts hold.

 $\bullet$ The problem